ZaidAlamgir/TMP_Host/live.md

                 .single();

             if (!error && data) {
-                // We check for inequality rather than just 'less than' because the manual decrement might be visible faster if (parseInt(likeCountSpan.textContent) !== data.like_count) {
-                    likeCountSpan.textContent = data.like_count;
+                 // FIX: Always use the authoritative DB count if it's available likeCountSpan.textContent = data.like_count;
-                }
             } else {
                 console.warn(`Failed to fetch live like count for post ${postId}:`, error?.message);
             }